400 Grading Policies: M.S.W. Handbook

 400.1 Grades for Coursework

-All courses will be graded on a pass, marginal pass, fail basis.
+All courses will be graded on a Pass/Marginal Pass/Fail basis in accordance with the course rubric.
 Any student who fails a course must repeat and pass that course in order to graduate from the program; no course may be re-taken more than once.

 Grades are kept indefinitely as part of the student’s permanent record (Section 900.2).